Network security

 Are there VPNs that have RDP capabilities?

-One of the biggest drawbacks of Remote Desktops is the lack of security features.
+One of the biggest drawbacks of remote desktops is their lack of security features.
 Many cyberattacks originate from insecure Remote Desktop Protocol connections.
-So it makes sense to add encryption and device anonymization when using remote desktops.
+So, it makes sense to add encryption and device anonymization when using remote desktops.

-Some VPN services include Remote Desktop features in their applications.
-Remote desktop over VPN services combine sharing screens remotely and VPN encryption.
+Some VPN services include remote desktop features in their applications.
+Remote desktop over VPN services combine remote screen sharing and VPN encryption.

-NordLayer’s Smart Remote Access service is a great example of a VPN solution.
-SRA creates secure connections between devices and central network resources.
-Admins can easily create VPN-encrypted point-to-point connections for Remote Desktop Access.
+NordLayer’s cloud LAN is a great example of a VPN solution.
+Cloud LAN creates secure connections between devices and central network resources.
+Admins can easily create VPN-encrypted point-to-point connections for remote desktop access.

-Smart Remote Access delivers the benefits of RDP without the security concerns.
+Cloud LAN delivers the benefits of RDP without the security risks.
 Find out more by contacting NordLayer today.

 Share this post